-The tax consequences to you of an investment in common units and Series F convertible units will depend in part on your own tax circumstances.
+The tax consequences to you of an investment in common units will depend in part on your own tax circumstances.
 For a discussion of the principal federal income tax considerations associated with our operations and the purchase, ownership and disposition of common units, please read "Income Tax Considerations" beginning on page 38 of the accompanying base prospectus.
 You are urged to consult your own tax advisor about the federal, state and local tax consequences peculiar to your circumstances.

-We estimate that if you purchase a common unit in this offering and hold the unit through the record date for the distribution with respect to the final calendar quarter of 2004 (assuming quarterly distributions on the common units with respect to that period are equal to the current announced quarterly distribution rate of \$0.675 per common unit), you will be allocated an amount of federal taxable income for that period that is 20 percent or less than the amount of cash distributed to you with respect to that period excluding any potential income that might be realized upon the purchase of the common units.
+We estimate that if you purchase a common unit in this offering and hold the unit through the record date for the distribution with respect to the final calendar quarter of 2004 (assuming quarterly distributions on the common units with respect to that period are equal to the current announced quarterly distribution rate of \$0.675 per common unit), you will be allocated an amount of federal taxable income for that period that will be less than 20 percent of the amount of cash distributed to you with respect to that period.